sbalnojan/tf-keras-tut/README.md

  and run ```make dep``` to install the requirements.

  # Keras Exercises
- These exercises are meant to understand keras.
+ These exercises are meant to understand keras in some ways I wanted to understand things, and are a totally subjective collection.
  ### Exercise 1 - How Models work in keras
  In keras there is the general "model", the class keras.models.Model and there is a simpler one, the class keras.models.Sequential.